Electoral Registration Officer

 Data processor(s) - to verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
-As part of this process, your data will be shared with the Department for Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
+As part of this process, your data will be shared with the Department for Levelling Up, Housing and Communities, the Department for Work and Pensions and the Cabinet Office, along with their suppliers, that are data processors for the Individual Electoral Registration Digital Service.
 You can find more information about individual electoral registration on GOV.UK.

 I outsource to external service providers the printing process, including the printing of ballot papers, poll cards, postal packs and other electoral material.
 These external service providers are my data processors and only permitted to process your personal information in accordance with my written instructions.